hashicorp/design-system/website/docs/patterns/form-patterns/partials/guidelines/guidelines.md

 ### Groups

 Fields may be **grouped** together either horizontally or vertically if they are collecting related information or information that is part of the same object.
 Within a group there should bea 16px gap either horizontally (creating multiple columns), or vertically between each field.

 ![Example of fields grouped together](/assets/patterns/form-patterns/field-groups.png =450x*)

 !!!
 Dont

-Don't group (either horizontally or vertically) field types that are related but not of the same type, e.g., a text input and a toggle.
+Don't horizontally group field types that are related but not of the same type, e.g., a text input and a toggle.

 ![Grouping different field types](/assets/patterns/form-patterns/different-field-type.png) !!!

 !!!
 Do

 Do stack fields of different types vertically.

 ![Grouping different field types](/assets/patterns/form-patterns/different-field-type-do.png =500x*)
 !!!